araffin/academic-kickstart/content/post/optuna/index.md

                 return False
         return True
 ```
-This callback also allows to stop training early if a trial is too bad and should be pruned (by checking `trial.should_prune()`).
+This callback also allows to stop training early if a trial is too bad and should be pruned (by checking the value of `trial.should_prune()`).

 The full objective method contains additional code to create the training environment, sample the hyperparameters, instantiate the RL agent and train it:
 ```python